 With both probes securely in contact with the battery terminals, read the voltage display on the multimeter:

-For more information on battery replacement see Selecting and Replacing a Battery for a Home Standby Generator.
+See here for more information on battery replacement: Selecting and Replacing a Battery for a Home Standby Generator.

 To replace the battery, contact a Generac Authorized Service Dealer for help, or if comfortable with the process, do it yourself: How do I replace the battery on my home standby generator?